I am the school librarian at the public middle school in Beverly, Massachusetts. We have about 1400 students in grades 5-8 (ages 10-14).

 * A favorite book you had when you were a child or a teenager

 * If your primary language is not English, write us a greeting in your language.
-It would be fun to know your holiday greetings for Christmas, Hanukkah or New Year's or another winter holiday you celebrate.
+It would be fun to know your holiday greetings for Christmas, Hanukkah or New Year's or another holiday you celebrate.

 If you speak any of the other languages our kids and teachers do, feel free to write some or all of the card with that language: Spanish, Portuguese, French, German, Italian, Haitian Creole, Arabic, Albanian, Nepali, Pashto.